Reviewed by: Abbie Lam DVM

 Bring your own water

-Unknown water sources can contain parasites like giardia.
-To help keep pets safe, hydrated and protected from digestive issues, bring clean drinking water from home – and pack a dog bowl.
+Unknown water sources and bowls can contain parasites like giardia.
+To keep your dog safe, hydrated and protected from digestive issues, bring clean drinking water and a dog bowl from home.

 What to avoid when driving with your dog

-While dogs love to feel the wind in their face, letting your dog hang out the window isn’t a good idea.
-Debris and flying objects could cause injury to your dog, and it’s not worth the risk.
-Roll the window down a crack, but only for the fresh air.
-In some Australian states and territories fines apply if the window beside a dog is down too far.
+While lots of dogs love to feel the wind in their fur, allowing them to hang out the window is dangerous.
+Debris and flying objects could cause injury to your dog.
+Roll the window down a little for ventilation, but ensure your dog cannot stick their head through.
+In some Australian states and territories, fines apply if the window beside a dog is down too far.

 Don't ignore extreme temperatures